osaukh/subspace-configurable-networks/README.md

 Also see the [interactive SCN's beta-subspace visualization page](https://subspace-configurable-networks.pages.dev) for all experiments in the paper.

-The easiest way to train an SCN model on rotation is by running the ipython notebook `SCN_Example_MLP_FMNIST_rotation.ipynb` in Google Colab.
+The easiest way to train an SCN model on rotation is by running the ipython notebook `SCN_MLP_FMNIST_rotation.ipynb` in Google Colab.
 The file includes SCN training, testing, performance plot and visualization of the beta-subspace.

 Training SCNs takes from several minutes to several hours depending on the model size, the number of dimensions $D$ and the available resources.